Embryonal rhabdomyosarcoma

 • T4 – The tumour is greater than 15 centimetres in size.

-Embryonal rhabdomyosarcoma is given a nodal stage of 0 or 1 based on the presence of tumour cells in a lymph node.
-If no tumour cells are seen in any of the lymph nodes examined, the nodal stage is N0.
-If tumour cells are seen in any of the lymph nodes examined, the nodal stage becomes N1.
+Embryonal rhabdomyosarcoma is given a nodal stage of 0 or 1 based on the presence or absence of tumour cells in one or more lymph nodes.
+If no tumour cells are seen in any lymph nodes, the nodal stage is N0.
+If no lymph nodes are sent for pathological examination, the nodal stage cannot be determined, and the nodal stage is listed as NX.
+If tumour cells are found in any lymph nodes, then the nodal stage is listed as N1.

 A+ A A-